-U.S. News & World Report ranked William Jewell at number 140 among the country's national liberal arts colleges in its 2013 edition of “America’s Best Colleges.”
+U.S. News & World Report ranked William Jewell at number 146 among the country's top-tier national liberal arts colleges in its 2014 edition of “America’s Best Colleges.”

-Forbes Magazine listed William Jewell among “America’s Best Colleges” in its 2012 report.
-Jewell was ranked in the number 262 slot out of the country's top 650 institutions, and at number 196 among private colleges.
+Forbes Magazine listed William Jewell among “America’s Best Colleges” in its 2013 report.
+Jewell was ranked in the number 346 slot out of the country's top 650 institutions.
 The rankings represent the top 20% of all U.S. undergraduate institutions.

 Washington Monthly magazine named William Jewell College to its list of nationally ranked liberal arts colleges that contribute to the public good.
-Jewell claimed the No. 74 position, moving up from its No. 145 rank last year.
-In the category of community service participation, Jewell ranked No. 30 nationally.
+Jewell claimed the No. 62 position, moving up from its No. 74 rank last year and 145 in 2011.
+In the category of community service participation, Jewell ranked No. 22 nationally.

-Kiplinger's Personal Finance named Jewell among its top 200 best values in private colleges for 2011-12.
+Kiplinger's Personal Finance named Jewell among its top 100 best values in liberal arts colleges for 2014.
 The publication cited Jewell's high four-year graduation rate, low average student debt at graduation, good student-to-faculty ratio, excellent on-campus resources and overall great value.

 The internationally recognized Oxbridge Honors Program